 - a.
 Either party may request termination upon 60 days prior written notice to the other party.
 Written notification of termination be by registered mail, return receipt requested. - b.
-CareerSource Tampa Bay may unilaterally terminate or modify this modified agreement, if for any reason the U.S. Department of Labor or the State of Florida reduces funding through the grants under which this modified agreement is funded. - c.
-CareerSource Tampa Bay may unilaterally terminate this modified agreement at any time that it is determined that: - i.
+CSTB may unilaterally terminate or modify the Agreement, if for any reason the U.S. Department of Labor or the State of Florida reduces funding through the grants under which the Agreement is funded. - c.
+CSTB may unilaterally terminate the Agreement at any time that it is determined that: - i.
 Contractor fails to provide any of the service it has contracted to provide; or - ii.
 Contractor fails to comply with the provisions of this modified agreement; or - iii.
 Such termination is in the best interest of the Board.

-Agreement shall be terminated for cause if the Contractor breaches its obligations under this Agreement, and such breach is not cured within thirty (30) days after delivery of Notification of Contract Breach by certified mail, return receipt requested.
-Notice of Breach shall include an explanation of how the Contractor breached the agreement and remedies, as applicable, to cure such breach.
-In the event this agreement is terminated for cause, Contractor shall be deemed to be in default and liable for damages sustained for any breach of this agreement by the Contractor, including court costs and attorney fees, when cause is attributable to the Contractor.
+In the event the Agreement is terminated for cause, Contractor shall be deemed to be in default and liable for damages sustained for any breach of this agreement by the Contractor, including court costs and attorney fees, when cause is attributable to the Contractor.